Christmas puzzles stacked on shelf sitting next to ceramic Christmas tree.

 Brand: White Mountain; Size: 1000 Pieces

-If you want a not-so-obvious Christmas Themed Puzzle, this Christmas puzzle is perfect.
+If you want a not-so-obvious Christmas puzzle, this Christmas jigsaw puzzle is perfect.
 A snowman, twinkle lights, and Christmas trees – it says Christmas without Santa or presents.

 While it doesn’t come with free Prime shipping, they claim it’s an “heir-loom quality puzzle”, so there’s that.